Breadcrumb

 - Relationship problems develop.

 Recognize the signs of stress and what situations cause it.
-Be extra careful during these times, and ask for help when you need it.
-Also, work on taking care of your personal relationships.
+Be extra careful during these times.
+Take care of yourself and your personal relationships.

 Seeking help